 In the example above, no additional options are provided.
 However, in most cases this is not the case and the arguments used with the commands vary according to which compiler module is loaded.
 For example, the arguments and options supported by the GNU Fortran compiler are different from those supported by the Cray Fortran compiler.

-The following flags are a good starting point to achieved good performance:
+The following flags are a good starting point to achieve good performance:

 |Compilers||Good performance||Aggressive optimizations|